Frequently Asked Questions About Victoria Woodhull

 toddler.
 It damaged his brain for life.
 (He may also have been

-adversely affected by his father's alcoholism.)
+adversely affected by his father's alcoholism according to Tennessee and Victoria.)
 He was incapable of

-working and was in the care of various relatives all his life.
+working or even conversing and was in the care of various relatives and friends all his life.
 His

 final years were spent in England under the financial care of his

 mother.
-After his mother's death, his sister Zula cared for him.
+After his mother's death, his sister Zula provided care for him with the assistance of others.

 |